-- 8. The following are examples of amendment applications the Tribunal has dealt with. - a.
-Where a party seeks to amend its affidavits, it must justify its reasons for doing so.
-If the reasons are not clear and if the amendment application was brought late absent a reasonable justification, the Tribunal will dismiss the amendment application (Competition Commission and Telkom SA Ltd).13 In the same vein, The Tribunal will most likely reject a proposed amendment to pleadings when it is not adequately pleaded in terms of CTR15(2) (Competition Commission and Telkom SA Ltd).14 - b.
-If the amendment application seeks to introduce new allegations into the referral that were not the subject of a complaint filed with the Commission,
+- 9. The following are examples of amendment applications the Tribunal has dealt with. - a.
+Where a party seeks to 'amend' its pleadings,13 it must justify its reasons for doing so.
+If the reasons are not clear and if the amendment application was brought late absent a reasonable justification, the Tribunal will dismiss the amendment application (Competition Commission and Telkom SA Ltd).14 In the same vein, The Tribunal will most likely reject a proposed amendment to pleadings when it is not adequately pleaded in terms of CTR15(2) (Competition Commission and Telkom SA Ltd).15